-- 1 On the appliance Web UI's main page, select DSP.
+1 On the appliance Web UI's main page, select DSP.

 - 2 Select the Menu button for any channel.

 - 3 From the drop-down menu, select Router.

 - 4 Enable the desired Inputs (green).

 - 5 Enable the desired Outputs (blue).

 - 6 Enable the output channels to which each input is to be routed (gray).

-- 7 Adjust the input, output, and routed channel gains (green, blue, and gray).
+- 7 Adjust the Analog Input Gain for each desired channel to ensure a strong input signal is being received.